-1-OPT-swap-rand: Randomly select 2 different rooms and in each room randomly select an allocated event.
+1-swap-rand: Randomly select 2 different rooms and in each room randomly select an allocated event.
 The selected events are swapped between rooms.
 If the given events violate any of the hard constraints, we randomly search again for 2 other events to swap.

-2-OPT-swap-rand: Similar to 1-OPT-swap but randomly selects 4 rather than 2 events and swaps them.
+2-swap-rand: Similar to 1-swap but it randomly selects 4 (2 from each room) rather than 2 events and swaps them.
 Special consideration is given to checking that the 4 events are all different and that one swap would not cancel the other.